 Features and design

-A prominent feature is the Sony back-illuminated 1-inch sensor that’s used in many enthusiast cameras.
+The Sony back-illuminated 1-inch sensor is a prominent feature that’s used in many enthusiast cameras.

 The small box contains the DxO One, USB cable, power adapter, cleaning cloth, and a nicely illustrated 12-page quick-start booklet.
 Download the DxO One app from the App Store.
 If you purchase the more expensive version ($599, recommended) you get some of the company’s excellent software including DxO Connect, Film Pack, and Optics Pro.
 The trial version of ViewPoint 2 is also worth checking out.
-(However, the camera is “optimized” for Apple Photos for OS X and Adobe Lightroom.)
+(The camera is “optimized” for Apple Photos for OS X and Adobe Lightroom, however.)

 Performance and use

 The DxO One has the best software and user interface of any connected camera we’ve reviewed, a very pleasant surprise for the first piece of hardware produced by the company.
 Even the first version of the app was elegant and simple, and it’s only gotten better.
 We wish every camera maker would study this device and then try to emulate DxO’s user experience.
 Everything just works like you’d expect it to, from how the unit attaches to your phone to how exposure adjustments are made with simple using swipes on the touchscreen.